jillgoh74/myWeather/README.md

 # Myweather Prohject
-@@@This is where i code to check weahther temperatie of citis
+###This is where i code to check weahther temperatie of cities